2025 Solar Incentives Guide for Southern Pines, NC - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+A federal incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a given percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Southern Pines solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Southern Pines solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives